- The Lord’s Prayer

 The Lord is far from the wicked, but he hears the prayer of the righteous.

-In the same way, the Spirit helps us in our weakness.
+In the same way, the Spirit helps us in our weaknesses.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through our wordless groans.

 1 John 5:1